FAQ ABOUT CBD

 Federally legal hemp extract has THC levels that are less than 0.3% by weight.
 This means that our full spectrum extracts contain trace amounts of THC.
 Although it isn’t enough to get you high, it could build up in your system over time and cause you to fail a drug test.
 For this reason, we also offer THC-free products made with pure CBD.
 These products test free of THC.

 Due to the varying nature of different drug tests and individual employer standards, this response should not be taken as legal advise – please consult your employer policy on hemp products for a concrete answer.

-In 2018, Epidiolex was approved by The Food and Drug Administration (FDA) as the first CBD-derived medication for treating epilepsy.
+In 2018, Epidiolex was approved by The Food and Drug Administration (FDA) as the first cannabinoid-derived medication.
 The FDA does not allow us to make medical claims regarding the benefits of our products beyond recommending them for general well-being.

 If you are suffering from a disease or illness, or believe you are suffering from a disease or illness, it is best to consult your healthcare provider.